 being developed in a fully open source manner.

-NeuroML will be used for the description of the 302 neurons in the worm's nervous system, both for morphological description of the cells and their electrical properties.
+NeuroML is being used for the description of the 302 neurons in the worm's nervous system, both for morphological description of the cells and their electrical properties.

-The OpenWorm project is also creating a general purpose neuronal simulator (for both electrical and physical simulations) which will have parallelism and native support for NeuroML built in from the start.
+Members of the OpenWorm project are also creating a general purpose neuronal simulator (for both electrical and physical simulations) which will have parallelism and native support for NeuroML built in from the start (see Geppetto).

 ||NeuGen is an application in Java which is able to generate networks of synaptically connected morphologically detailed neurons, as in a cortical column.